wp-plugins/coupon-creator/readme.txt

 <h4>Coupons in Text Widgets</h4>

-Coupons will work in Sidebar Text Widgets, but make sure to add
+Coupons will work in Sidebar Text Widgets, but you must add

 add_filter('widget_text', 'do_shortcode');